then/then-request/README.md

  - `statusCode` - a number representing the HTTP status code
  - `headers` - http response headers
  - `body` - a string if in the browser or a buffer if on the server
+ - `url` - the URL that was requested (in the case of redirects on the server, this is the final url that was requested)

 It also has a method `getBody(encoding?)` which looks like: